 - A single submission of an IRC Advanced Laureate Award proposal will be followed by a two-step peer review evaluation.

 - All applications to the programme will be evaluated by an international panel supported by remote peer reviewers, across three panel domains:

 - Humanities and Social Sciences (HSS)

-- Life Sciences (LS)
+- o Life Sciences (LS)

-- Physical Sciences and Engineering (PE).
+- o Physical Sciences and Engineering (PE).

-- The composition of each panel will broadly reflect the disciplines within the respective domain. - Any direct or indirect contact about the peer review evaluation of a proposal between an applicant or their host institution and a peer reviewer involved in the peer review evaluation may result in the decision of the Council to exclude the proposal concerned from the evaluation. - In view of the confidentiality of the evaluation process, applicants who participate in a step 2 interview are advised not to share the identity of panel members until their names have been published on the IRC website. - In summary, the evaluation process will be implemented as follows: - Evaluation Step 1: the full proposal (detailed proposal, track record and CV) of all applications will be evaluated by remote peer reviewers.
+- The composition of each panel will broadly reflect the disciplines within the respective domain. - Any direct or indirect contact about the peer review evaluation of a proposal between an applicant or their host institution and a peer reviewer involved in the peer review evaluation may result in the decision of the Council to exclude the proposal concerned from the evaluation. - In summary, the evaluation process will be implemented as follows: - Evaluation Step 1: the full proposal (detailed proposal, track record and CV) of all applications will be evaluated by remote peer reviewers.
 Based on the outcome of the evaluation and indicative budgetary parameters, a cohort of applications (Rated 'A', see below) will be retained for step 2. - Evaluation Step 2: for retained applications, the full proposal (detailed proposal, track record and CV) will be reviewed by the relevant domain panel, supported by remote peer reviewers.